Ms Michele Binder

 What inspired you to get involved in MS research?

-I spent 5 years working in London, where I was introduced to the oligodendrocyte, and have been working with this cell ever since.
-Oligodendrocytes are the cell which produce myelin, the protective cover on nerves and which is the main target of damage in MS. It was therefore natural to progress from a love for these cells to an interest in understanding how they are damaged in MS, and how we might protect them from damage and even promote repair.
+I spent five years working in London, where I was introduced to the oligodendrocyte, and have been working with this cell ever since.
+Oligodendrocytes are the cells which produce myelin, the protective cover on nerves and the main target of damage in multiple sclerosis (MS).
+It was therefore natural to progress from a love for these cells to an interest in understanding how they are damaged in MS, and how we might protect them from damage and even promote repair.

 What do you think has been the most exciting development in MS research?

 The finding that myelin repair occurs naturally in the brain was a crucial step in giving researchers confidence that it would be possible to develop therapies that can repair the damage that occurs in MS lesions.
-Although the natural repair response in the human brain fails over time, MS researchers all over the world have made great progress in understanding the molecules and mechanisms involved in myelin repair, and have begun to develop strategies and new therapies to promote repair.
+Although the natural repair response in the human brain fails over time, MS researchers all over the world have made great progress in understanding the molecules and mechanisms involved in myelin repair and have begun to develop strategies and new therapies to promote repair.
+The discovery that brain-resident immune cells (microglia) can promote myelination opens an entirely new avenue for developing therapies to promote remyelination.

 Why is your research important and how will it influence the understanding and treatment of MS?